graphile/crystal/examples/forum/tutorial.md

 comment on function forum_example.search_posts(text) is 'Returns posts containing a given search term.';
 ```

-The difference with this function and the ones before is the return signature which reads `returns setof forum_example.post`.
-This function will therefore return many posts instead of just one.
-Allowing us to then return all posts that match our search condition, which in this case is a super basic [Postgres pattern matching](https://www.postgresql.org/docs/9.6/static/functions-matching.html) condition using case insensitive `ILIKE`.
-There are better ways to implement search in Postgres, this is just a simple example.
+The difference with this function and the ones before is the return signature reads `returns setof forum_example.post`.
+This function will therefore return all of the posts that match our search condition and not just one.

 > **Note:** PostGraphQL will treat set returning functions as connections.
 This is what makes them so powerful for PostGraphQL users.
 The function above would be queryable like so:
 >